 Through the antenna, they not just smell this specific chemical but also locate it from this smell location.

+They can sense when other ants are missing.
 When an ant dies, its body produces a chemical called oleic acid.

 The process of moving dead ants away from the colony is known as necrophoresis.
 It is a chemical communication that is preferable in social insects.